West Manggarai Regency: Ethnic groups

 The Bajo or Bajau people are the indigenous tribes of the archipelago originating from the Sulu Islands, Philippines.
 Bajo migrated to various places in the Malay Archipelago, one of which was Labuhan Bajo, West Manggarai.

 Labuan Bajo means the harbor for the Bajo people.
-This ethnic group is a nomadic ethnic group in the sea, it is not surprising that many call it the Sea Gypsy.
+This ethnic group is a nomadic ethnic group in the sea, unsurprisingly many call them the Sea Gypsies.